Dr. Christoph Salge

 Hatfield AL10 9AB

-I am a guest editor for a Special Issue in Entropy on "Information Theoretic Incentives for Cognitive Systems", which is an open-call, special issue following our workshop on Information Theoretic Incentives for Artificial Life.
-I also organize a follow up workshop at ECAL 2015 called Information Theory in Artificial Life.
+I was a guest editor for a Special Issue in Entropy on "Information Theoretic Incentives for Cognitive Systems", which is an open-call, special issue following our workshop on Information Theoretic Incentives for Artificial Life.
+I also organize a follow up workshop at ECAL 2015 called Information Theory in Artificial Life and a stand-alone workshop on Information Theory in Decision Making.

 (2011) Christoph Salge and Daniel Polani: Digested Information as an Information Theoretic Motivation for Social Interaction, Journal of Artificial Societies and Social Simulation (JASSS), 14(1), 2011.
 (Link | Postprint | Abstract | Bibtex)